Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 This community health center sees patients Monday through Thursday from 8 a.m. to 4:30 p.m.
-It also has hours on Fridays from 8 a.m. to 5 p.m. and Saturdays from 8 a.m. to noon to help accommodate more people’s schedules.
-You don’t need an appointment to get services at this location.
+It also has hours on Fridays from 8 a.m. to 5 p.m. and Saturdays from 8 a.m. to noon to help accommodate your schedule, but you should call for an appointment.
 This is a full-serve community health center, which means in addition to STD testing, you may be able to take advantage of primary health care.
 The center accepts numerous insurance plans and also offers a sliding scale to help make care more affordable to those without coverage.

 The Volunteers of America offices provides a number of healthcare services, and it may offer STD testing for qualifying individuals.
 The hours and service offerings for each location can vary, so make sure to check the website or call the office nearest you to find out more about what services you can receive.